View Amanda Snow's Obituary on PostandCourier.com and share memories

 |

-Amanda Mitchell Meek Snow Ravenel, SC - Amanda Mitchell Meek Snow, 52, of Ravenel, South Carolina, wife of John Hamilton Snow, entered into eternal rest Wednesday, February 26, 2020.
-The family will receive friends Monday, March 3, 2020 in J. Henry Stuhr, Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway, from 10:00 a.m. to 12:00 p.m.
+Amanda Mitchell Meek Snow Ravenel, SC - The family of Amanda Mitchell Meek Snow will receive friends Monday, March 2, 2020 in J. Henry Stuhr, Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway from 10:00 a.m. to 12:00 p.m.
 Her Funeral Service will be held Monday, March 2, 2020 in Church Creek Presbyterian Church, 2234 Plainview Rd, at 2:00 p.m.
 Interment will follow in Presbyterian Church on Edisto Island Cemetery, 2164 Hwy 174, Edisto Island, SC.
-Amanda was born December 26, 1967 in Charleston, South Carolina, daughter of Edwa Luella Mitchell Meek and the late Randolph Edmiston Meek.
-She was a loving daughter, wife and mother.
-She is survived by her husband, John Hamilton Snow and her children, John Randolph Snow, Preston Mitchell Snow, Cooper Hamilton Snow, Carlton McCabe Snow and Mollye Love Snow; mother, Edwa Meek and two sisters, Patsy Boggs and Catherine Buchanan (Blake) all of Columbia, SC; several nieces and nephews and friends.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston